 How Does Prediabetes Develop?

 Our body converts carbohydrates into glucose (our body and brain’s preferred energy source).
-When glucose enters the bloodstream, our pancreas receives a signal to release a hormone called insulin.
+When glucose enters the bloodstream, our pancreas receives a signal to release insulin.
 Insulin acts like a key, opening “channels” on the surface of our cells.
 Once the channels open, glucose can funnel out of the bloodstream and into our cells.
 Our cells can then utilize this glucose for energy or store it for later use.

 How Do You Prevent Prediabetes From Turning Into Type 2 Diabetes?